 Are you due to have a laparoscopy for symptoms suggestive of endometriosis?

-The PRE-EMPT Research Study is currently seeking patients.
 The study is a large national clinical trial trying to find out if long acting progestogen treatment (either Mirena Coil® or Depo-Provera® ) is more effective compared to the oral contraceptive pill in preventing the recurrence of symptoms and improving quality of life.

 The target population is women of reproductive age with laparoscopically diagnosed endometriosis, who have undergone conservative surgery for alleviation of pelvic pain, and who have no contraindications to any of the proposed hormonal treatments.